-Read our FAQ to know how pricing works for outbound concatenated messages.
+Refer to our FAQ for how pricing works for outbound concatenated messages.

 Similarly, Twilio supports inbound concatenated messages up to 1,600 characters.
-Inbound messages over 160 characters will also be received on your Twilio phone number as one single message.
+Inbound messages over 160 characters long will be received on your Twilio phone number as one single message, as long as the sending carrier supports concatenation.
 The price of the inbound message will be the sum of the total number of segments.